MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, a user's browser that loads a page containing an active Meta Refresh setting can be redirected to another Web page.

-- If you disable this policy setting, a user's browser that loads a page containing an active Meta Refresh setting cannot be redirected to another Web page.
+- If you disable this policy setting, a user's browser that loads a page containing an active Meta Refresh setting can't be redirected to another Web page.

-- If you do not configure this policy setting, a user's browser that loads a page containing an active Meta Refresh setting cannot be redirected to another Web page.
+- If you don't configure this policy setting, a user's browser that loads a page containing an active Meta Refresh setting can't be redirected to another Web page.
 <!-- RestrictedSitesZoneAllowMETAREFRESH-Description-End -->

 <!-- RestrictedSitesZoneAllowMETAREFRESH-Editable-Begin -->